Doctor of Physical Therapy (CUAA)

 General Information:

 The physical therapy program at Concordia University Ann Arbor started in Fall of 2023.
-Each cohort will be 28 students; the program is two and-a-half years (seven semesters) long and can be completed in less than twenty-eight months.
+Each cohort will enroll up to 28 students; the program is two and-a-half years (seven-and-a- half semesters) long and can be completed in thirty months.
 Upon successful graduation students will earn a Doctor of Physical Therapy (DPT) degree.

-This accelerated graduate face-to-face program consists of 101 semester credits which is spread over twenty-nine didactic courses and three clinical experiences.
+This accelerated graduate face-to-face program consists of 103 semester credits which is spread over thirty-one didactic courses and three clinical experiences.
 Students will complete 1,280 hours of clinical education.
 The curriculum incorporates interprofessional experiences, simulation activities and immersive, active learning activities to engage students in the rich professional content.
 This innovative curriculum utilizes Pass/No Credit grades.

 1. Our graduates demonstrate Christian values of care, compassion, respect, empathy and understanding, personal responsibility and trustworthiness in patient, peer, and colleague interactions.